jmalone9/Hanoi-Towers/README.md

 # Hanoi-Towers
-a simple hanoi towers solver with visualization
+a simple hanoi towers solver with visualization to help a friend learn programming

 to use this just compile the c++ code then use the args as follows: